amdonatusprince/payce/README.md

 - **Seamless Payments**: Businesses, creators, and merchants can receive payments effortlessly from anyone using the Request Network’s single request forwarder.
 - **Batch Payments**: Send multiple payments to vendors or process employee payroll using the Request Network’s batch payment feature.
-- **Invoice Creation**: Businesses and merchants can generate invoices for their customers directly on Payce, making it easy to manage billing and payment collection.
+- **Invoice Creation**: Businesses and merchants can generate invoices for their customers directly on Payce, making managing billing and payment collection easy.
-- **Marketplace for Products and Services**:
-  - List your products and services on the Payce marketplace.
-  - Integrated payment checkout with the Request Network’s payment widget.
-- **Talent Escrow System**:
-  - Talents listed on the marketplace can be hired and paid by businesses.
-  - Payments are securely held in an escrow contract and released once the terms of the agreement are met.
 - **Transaction Insights**:
-  - Payce consumes data from the Request Network to display comprehensive transaction history.
+  - Payce consumes data from the network to display comprehensive transaction history.
   - Includes enriched transaction metadata for robust account statements.

 ## Next Steps